 Forest Plan Section Page Number Resource Forest Plan Text Applicable?
 (Y/N) Requires Amendment?
-(Y/N) Section 4.
+(Y/N) Rationale Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 39 Recreation Recreation Opportunity Spectrum (ROS) classes will be managed according to the existing inventory (See Appendix E).
-Yes No The proje ROS clas Amendme proportion direction of be impact Section 4.
+Yes No The project would result in the degradation of portions existing ROS classes within the project area.
+A Forest Plan Amendment is required to amend the desired ROS class proportion for each management area.
+The management direction of this forest-wide standard and guideline would not be impacted.
+Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 40 Recreation Continue to cooperate with other agencies and governments to coordinate recreation management.
-Yes No The Fores governme process.
+Yes No The Forest is coordinating with federal, state, county, and local governments on the proposed project through the NEPA process.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 45 Recreation / Engineering Electronic sites will be managed to the following standards: (1) maximize point use of existing facilities, (2) lot plans as presently established will be eliminated.
 Sites allocated on a total required facility basis, (3) maintenance of individual site roads and trails will be carried out jointly through cooperative maintenance proportionate payments to the amount of use or will be maintained by the users, (4) clearing of vegetation will be limited to that which poses a hazard to facilities and operational efficiency, (5) Commercial broadcasting and constant carriers, will be allowed where compatible.
 These sites must be physically separated by at least one mile from sites designated for two-way user, i.e., land mobile and microwave.
 Any potential electromagnetic interference must be resolved before construction can proceed.
 Microwave corridors will be protected.
 (6) VHF transmitters will be permitted if frequencies are compatible with those of previous users.
 (Authorize only specified frequencies and not wide range bands on 2700-10 Technical Data Sheets.), (7) All new and replacement towers must be self-supporting, (8) antennas and towers will be below the height for which the FAA requires lights because of the interference with the fire lookout tower and aesthetics, (9) all utility lines serving the site will be placed underground for new sites where VQO would be degraded by conventional above ground construction.
 Above ground utilities within existing sites will be placed below ground at the earliest opportunity, (10) any prospective permittee desiring a site shall furnish detailed plans for building and antenna support structure to the District Ranger for approval.
 All towers will meet Electronic Industries Association standard RS-222-C, structural standards for steel antenna towers.
-These plans will show the relationship of the proposed building and antenna to other facilities in the area, along with manufacturer's specifications for equipment to be used, and (11) all buildings will be colored to blend wi No No The stand project.
+These plans will show the relationship of the proposed building and antenna to other facilities in the area, along with manufacturer's specifications for equipment to be used, and (11) all buildings will be colored to blend wi No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 47 Recreation / Engineering Update land line location atlas as additional corners are found and boundary is posted.
-No No The stanc project.
+No No The standard and guideline is not applicable to the proposed project.
 Section 4.
 Management Direction Management Prescriptions Applicable to All Forest Areas 47 Recreation / Engineering Locate and post all land line needed for outputs two-to-three years in advance of resource output production years.
-No No The stand project.
+No No The standard and guideline is not applicable to the proposed project.